kalabro/cloud9-emmet-ext/README.md

 A [Cloud9ide](http://c9.io/) extension for [Emmet](http://emmet.io/) integration.

-What is Emmet?
+About this fork
 ------------------

-Emmet (known as Zen Coding) is a web-developer's toolkit that can greatly improve your HTML & CSS workflow.

-Basically, most text editors out there allow you to store and re-use commonly used code chunks, called “snippets”.
-While snippets are a good way to boost your productivity, all implementations have common pitfalls: you have to define the snippet first and you can’t extend them in runtime.

-Emmet takes the snippets idea to a whole new level: you can type CSS-like expressions that can be dynamically parsed, and produce output depending on what you type in the abbreviation.
-Emmet is developed and optimized for web-developers whose workflow depends on HTML/XML and CSS, but can be used with programming languages too.
+This fork adds Wrap command to wrap selected code with expanded Emmet abbreviation.

 Installation
 ============

  1. Go to your Cloud9 Workspace.
  2. Go to **Tools**, and click **Extension Manager**.
- 3. Paste the following URL: `https://raw.github.com/rmariuzzo/cloud9-emmet-ext/master/cloud9-emmet-ext.js`, click **Add**, and click **Done**.
+ 3. Paste the following URL: `https://raw.githubusercontent.com/kalabro/cloud9-emmet-ext/master/cloud9-emmet-ext.js`, click **Add**, and click **Done**.

 Voilà!
 You are ready to Zen Coding!